Cargill/splinter/cli/man/splinter-circuit-list.1.md

 EXAMPLES
 ========
 This command displays information about circuits with a default `human` formatting, meaning the information is displayed in a table.
 The `--member` option allows for filtering the circuits.

 The following command does not specify any filters, therefore all circuits the local node, `alpha-node-000` is a member of are displayed.
 ```
 $ splinter circuit list \
   --url URL-of-alpha-node-splinterd-REST-API
-ID            MANAGEMENT    MEMBERS
+ID            NAME      MANAGEMENT    MEMBERS
-01234-ABCDE   mgmt001       alpha-node-000;beta-node-000
+01234-ABCDE   -         mgmt001       alpha-node-000;beta-node-000
-43210-ABCDE   mgmt001       alpha-node-000;gamma-node-000
+43210-ABCDE   circuit1  mgmt001       alpha-node-000;gamma-node-000
-56789-ABCDE   mgmt002       alpha-node-000;gamma-node-000
+56789-ABCDE   -         mgmt002       alpha-node-000;gamma-node-000
 ```

 The next command specifies a `--member` filter, therefore all circuits